In anticipation of snowdrops

 Visiting a garden with a collection means getting up close to the snowdrops, talking to owners about their experiences and sharing knowledge – something all Galanthophiles are happy to do.

 So come January and February, whether your preference is for a large expanse of snowdrops to walk through (also a favourite of mine) or a more personal look at collections and partner planting, there will be gardens near to wherever you are for your enjoyment.
-My snowdrop patterned face mask is ready for 2021!
+We look forward to welcoming you in 2024!